< Previous Page

 Trees draw carbon dioxide from the atmosphere as they grow, but forests left to decay release carbon back into the atmosphere.
 And, if a tree is turned into lumber, that carbon remains locked in the wood!

-So, you can feel good printing this page if you want to show it to someone who may not know that it’s actually advantageous to use paper and lumber.
+You can print our "Wood" You Believe page if you want to show it to someone who may not know it’s actually advantageous to use paper and lumber.
 Of course, you should recycle it afterwards because it's always best to give lumber and paper the longest life cycle possible.